SANDAS works to lead and strengthen community responses to the harms caused by alcohol and other drugs.

 To download a copy of our constitution click the pdf icon.

-As the peak body for non-government organisations working in the alcohol and other drug sector, SANDAS has devised a Strategic Plan in line with our Vision and Mission.
+As the peak body for non-government organisations working in the alcohol and other drug sector, SANDAS has outlined a set of Strategic Directions in line with our Vision and Mission.

 SANDAS is committed to continuous quality improvement in order to provide an effective service to the NGO AOD Treatment Sector.

 Our Quality Policy and other Policies are available below for your information and use.